25 JANUARY 1 FEBRUARY 2026

 ABOUT

-Founded by Hélène Bailly Marcilhac in 2007, the gallery has been located at 71 Rue du Faubourg Saint-Honoré in Paris since 2015.
-The HELENE BAILLY Gallery curates four to five thematic exhibitions per year, each conceived as a dialogue between artists, artworks, and techniques.
+The gallery, founded by Hélène Bailly Marcilhac in 2007, has been located at 71 Rue du Faubourg Saint-Honoré in Paris since 2015.
+The gallery HELENE BAILLY MARCILHAC curates four to five thematic exhibitions per year, each conceived as a dialogue between artists, artworks, and techniques.
 Each of these exhibitions is accompanied by a catalogue that brings together research and essays written by our specialists.
 We also collaborate in enriching museum collections by selling or lending to institutions such as the Musée d'Orsay, the Fondation de l'Hermitage, the National Gallery of Victoria, the Singer Laren, and the Palazzo Reale.
-The HELENE BAILLY Gallery recently published the Catalogues Raisonnés of Léon Pourtau and Henri Delavallée and contributed to the development of the latest volume of Francis Picabia's catalogue raisonné.
+HELENE BAILLY MARCILHAC recently published the Catalogues Raisonnés of Léon Pourtau and Henri Delavallée and contributed to the development of the latest volume of Francis Picabia's catalogue raisonné.

 Founded : 2007